 In this article, we’ll explore the key phases of testing known as the software testing life cycle (STLC) and dive into some best practices that can help you streamline your testing process.

-The process of software testing consists of seven phases that ensure the software is of high quality and meets the specified requirements.
+The process of software testing consists of different phases that ensure the software is of high quality and meets the specified requirements.

 These stages of testing include planning, requirements analysis, test design, test execution, defect tracking, test reporting, and closure.

-Each testing process in the software testing process plays a critical role in ensuring that the software is tested thoroughly and meets the required standards.
+Each STLC phase in the software testing plays a critical role in ensuring that the software is tested thoroughly and meets the required standards.

 - Requirement Analysis